zwartemees/KLP-Lame-Keycaps/README.md

 > So, for 36 keys you'll need to order each of these files twice (two for each part of split)

-## Warning

-It's better to use original STL files instead of Lychee project files as it contains my settings for my particular printer.
-Use them as an example of making supports and tune them to achieve best quality for your setup.

 ## Can I use these models for a production and sale?

 Yes.
-But you must leave a mention of this repository/author to end users.
+But you must leave a mention of the original repository/author to end users.

-## Can I modify, fork, post (or whatever) these models?

-Yes.
-Rules are the same.
-Give a credit to the author.

-## Images & Photos
+## Creddits
+credit to @braindefender for creating almost everything here ([original repo](https://github.com/braindefender/KLP-Lame-Keycaps))

 ### Original photos